KwartengA/discount-specification-program/README.md

   The requirement for being a constant customer is that the number of years pertaining to the usage of the service should be two or more.

  >2. __Regular Customers__:
-  For a person o to qualify
+  For a person to to qualify as a regular customer , that individual in question should have used the service for less than two years.

  __Affiliates__: